tchoi8/handmadecomputer/Binary/readme.md

 - Actively responding to [Issue 8](https://github.com/tchoi8/handmadecomputer/issues/8)
 - Plan to experiment with structure and organization.
 10/20/2015

 #1.
 What is a Computer?

 "Now let's make a computer!
 Wait, what is a computer?

-There are a few ways to answer that question.
-One approach is to specify the simplest device which can "compute" something.
+Well, that's hard to explain, even for experts, but let's start by giving an ostensible definition, specifying a system which can "compute" something.

 Ok... but what does it mean to be "computed"?

-Oddly enough, a [computable task](https://en.wikipedia.org/wiki/Computable_function) is one capable of being reliably carried out by a machine according to a specific sequence of instructions, or algorithm.
+Oddly enough, the widely accepted meaning of a [computable talk](https://en.wikipedia.org/wiki/Computable_function) is the intuitive one: any operation which is capable of being reliably carried out by a system according to a specific sequence of instructions or algorithm.
+If that seems circular, it's because the fundemental limits of computation are still largely unknown (and potentially unknowable), therefore any axiomatic description of universal computation remains hypothetical.

-This may seem circular, however attempts to resolve the apparent circularity, while productive historically, oftimes reveal further questions about the ontology of computation and it's relationship to the world.
-Determining which [tasks are computable](https://en.wikipedia.org/wiki/Halting_problem), for instance, without first attempting to do so has proven one of the most difficult problems in computational theory.

-Alan turing [suggested](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) a framework for thinking about computation using what we now call the "Turing Machine."
+But we see algorithms all around us, repeated patterns of action and process.
+Alan Turing ---- insight during the   [suggested](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) a framework for thinking about computation using what we now call the "Turing Machine."
 This device fed an arbitrary length of ticker tape with a series of discrete symbols through a reading window...

 and debate continues as to whether all physical processes are computable.